 Abstract

 We investigated the morphometric identification of cryptic species using machine learning approaches by examining their implications for a recently proposed cryptic turtle species (Emys pallida).
-We collected landmark-based morphometric data from 532 adult E. marmorata/“E. pallida” museum specimens.
+We used landmark-based morphometric data to quantify plastron shape in 532 adult E. marmorata/“E. pallida” museum specimens.
 We assigned a classification to each specimen for six different binning schemes based on geographic occurrence data recorded in museum collection archives.
 We used an ensemble of supervised machine learning approaches to determine which classification hypothesis was best supported by the data.
-In addition, we applied the same approach to two clear-cut examples, one consisting of eight unambiguously distinct species closely related to E. marmorata, and the other consisting of two subspecies of Trachemys scripta.
-Our results indicate that there is no clear “best” grouping of E. marmorata/“E. pallida” based on plastron shape.
-In contrast, the analyses of the clear-cut examples produced near perfect classifications, demonstrating that the methods can recover correct results when an appropriate signal exists.
+In addition, we applied the same approach to two clear-cut examples, one consisting of seven unambiguously distinct species closely related to E. marmorata and an outgroup (Chrysemys picta), and the other consisting of two subspecies of Trachemys scripta.
+The analyses of the clear-cut examples produced near perfect classifications, demonstrating that plastron shape typically is a useful marker for differentiating turtle species, and that the methods can recover correct results when an appropriate signal exists.
+However, there is no clear “best” grouping of E. marmorata/“E. pallida” based on plastron shape.
 Explanations for the lack of grouping in E. marmorata include the possibility that genetic differentiation is not associated with plastron shape variation below the species level and/or that local selective pressures (e.g., from hydrological regime) overwhelm morphological differentiation.
-A reconsideration of the methods used to delimit “E. pallida,” the lack of barriers to gene flow, the strong evidence for widespread admixture between lineages, and the fact that plastron shape can be used to delineate other emydine species and sub-species suggest that its lack of diagnosability most likely reflects the non-distinctiveness of this proposed taxon.
+A reconsideration of the methods used to delimit “E. pallida,” the lack of barriers to gene flow, the strong evidence for widespread admixture between lineages, and the fact that plastron shape can be used to delineate other emydid species and sub-species suggest that its lack of diagnosability most likely reflects the non-distinctiveness of this proposed taxon.

 Introduction